-- Designate a specific individual responsible for ensuring workers comply with health and sanitation requirements.
+- Designate an individual to be responsible for ensuring workers comply with health and sanitation requirements.

-- Provide sufficient masks or cloth face coverings for all workers, especially those who exhibit symptoms or test positive for COVID-19.
+- Provide masks or cloth face coverings for workers, especially those who exhibit symptoms or test positive for COVID-19.

 - Encourage workers to stay home if they are feeling sick.
-Do not provide incentives for work attendance or penalize workers for taking time off for testing for COVID-19 or illness related to COVID-19.
+Do not provide incentives for work attendance or penalize workers for taking time off for COVID-19 testing or illness related to COVID-19.
 It is illegal for employers to retaliate against workers for raising safety concerns.

-- Designate a specific individual to receive reports from workers who may have COVID-19 symptoms and coordinate transportation for such workers to obtain medical services.
+- Designate an individual to receive reports from workers who may have COVID-19 symptoms and coordinate transportation for such workers to obtain medical services.

 - Establish alternate housing for symptomatic workers.

-- All housing facilities at licensed migrant labor camps must be inspected and approved by IDPH prior to occupancy.
+- Housing facilities at licensed migrant labor camps must be inspected and approved by IDPH prior to occupancy.

 - Alternate housing should have separate sleeping areas with separate cooking and bathing facilities for quarantined workers.

-- Designate a specific individual whose sole responsibility is to care for quarantined workers, ensure they have sufficient food and supplies, that the quarantine is enforced, receive health and safety related concerns and that transportation to medical care is provided.
+- Designate an individual whose sole responsibility is to care for quarantined workers, ensure they have sufficient food and supplies, that the quarantine is enforced, receive health and safety related concerns, and that transportation to medical care is provided.

-- Educate workers about the measures put in place to prevent the spread of COVID-19.
+- Educate workers about measures put in place to prevent the spread of COVID-19.

-It is best to reach out to healthcare providers and facilities prior to the beginning of the season and establish a plan for managing cases of COVID-19.
-This should include:
+It is best to reach out to health care providers and facilities prior to the beginning of the season and establish a plan for managing cases of COVID-19.
+This should include identifying:

-- Identify actions to screen workers and address positive cases of COVID-19
+- Actions to screen workers and address positive cases of COVID-19

-- Identify emergency numbers for EMT, clinics, and hospitals
+- Emergency numbers for EMT, clinics, and hospitals

-- Identify a manager to lead the response to COVID-19 efforts
+- A manager to lead the response to COVID-19 efforts

-- Identify a lead worker to act as a liaison and facilitate response
+- A lead worker to act as a liaison and facilitate response

 - Transport to and from fields